Île-aux-Marins: Geography

 The island is 1500 m long with its width varying from 100 to 400 m.
 The highest point, Cape Beaudry, is only 35 m above mean sea level and is also located on the northern end of the island.

 Two smaller islands, Île aux Vainqueurs and Île aux Pigeons, are located to the northeast of the island.

 Island life

 Cod fishing

-Residents would fish for cod every year from April to October.
+Residents used to fish for cod every year from April to October.
 In winter, cod left the archipelago and migrated to the Grand Banks.

-Dories and Wherries
+Dories and wherries

-Dories were lighter than wherries.
+On the water, dories and the lighter wherries were used.
 They were built with the clinker method, with oars or sails, until the First World War.
 Then, builders added engines and then propellers.
-The original shape of the boat remains the same.
-There is a crew of 2 people, the skipper and the seaman (often a son so that he could learn the skills).
-A dory was a fisherman's most precious possession.
+The original shape of the boat remained the same.
+They had a crew of two, the skipper and the seaman (often a son so that he could learn the skills).